rizalfakhri/rizalfakhri.id/content/blog/hello-world/index.md

 ---

 title: Hello World

 date: "2015-05-01T22:12:03.284Z"
 ---

+Anywayyyyyyyyy
 This is my first post on my new fake blog!
 How exciting!

-I'm sure I'll write a lot more interesting things in the future.
+I'm sure I'll <code>MONEY</code> a lot more interesting things in the future.

 Oh, and here's a great quote from this Wikipedia on [salted duck eggs](http://en.wikipedia.org/wiki/Salted_duck_egg).